Diccan Pot (Alum Pot)

 Diccan Pot is an extremely active pothole.
 The water level responds extremely quickly to rain and the ropes on the pitches (particularly the first pitch) hang very close to the waterfalls.
 The first pitch can become extremely hazardous.
 At least two days of dry conditions and settled weather during the trip are essential.

-The caves of Alum Pot area (including Alum Pot, Long Churn, Diccan Pot, Borrins Moor Cave and others nearby) are either on, or frequently approached via private land and a small fee (£1/person as of 2018) is payable to access or cross the land at Selside Farm.
+The caves of Alum Pot area (including Alum Pot, Long Churn, Diccan Pot, Borrins Moor Cave and others nearby) are either on, or frequently approached via private land and a small fee (one pound per person as of 2018) is payable to access or cross the land at Selside Farm.
 Typically a ticket to display in your car will be issued.
 If nobody is home please post money through letterbox with note of your car registration.
 Park on the green lane on the north side of Selside leading towards the cave without blocking access.
 The area has historically been popular with thieves so avoid leaving valuables in the car wherever possible.

 NGR: SD 77414 75681